apache/beam/website/src/documentation/transforms/java/aggregation/groupbykey.md

 </table>
 <br>
-Takes a keyed collection of elements and produces a collection where each element consists of a key and all values associated with that key.
+Takes a keyed collection of elements and produces a collection where each element consists of a key and an `Iterable` of all values associated with that key.

-Normally, the result of a `GroupByKey` contains one element for each key in the input.
-It may be combined with windowing to subdivide each key based on time or triggering to produce partial aggregations.
+The results can be combined with windowing to subdivide each key based on time or triggering to produce partial aggregations.
 Either windowing or triggering is necessary when processing unbounded collections.